jimdelois/marina/README.md

 #### Manual Installation

-With Docker installed on the Host machine, the following command will install the Marina CLI tool to `/usr/local/bin/marina`.
+With Docker installed on the Host machine, the following commands will install the Marina CLI tool to `/usr/local/bin/marina`.

 ```
 $> git clone git@github.com:jimdelois/marina.git